-How to Make a Proposal Presentation [A Detailed Guide]
+How to Make a Proposal Presentation [That Gets Signed]

-Last month, our client Jake asked us a question while we were designing his proposal presentation:
+Our client Jake asked a very interesting question while we were making his proposal presentation,

 In case you didn't know, we specialize in only one thing: making presentations.
 We can help you by designing your slides and writing your content too.